 Book Your Next Fly Fishing Trip

 If you are planning an adventure there is no time to start like present!
 We can’t wait to get started on making your dream fly fishing vacation in Montana a reality.
 Please reach out to us with any questions and we will be happy to answer them.
 We are passionate about what we do at Big Timber Fly Fishing and would love to visit with you.
-We will talk you through determining the best part of the season to plan your dream fly fishing getaway in beautiful Montana!
+We will work with you to determine the best part of the season to plan your dream fly fishing getaway in beautiful Montana!

 Another world-class fishing tributary of the Yellowstone, the Stillwater is approximately 70 miles long and full of hidden gems.
-Originating in the Absaroka-Beartooth Wilderness near the Wyoming near Yellowstone National Park, the Stillwater meanders through the Custer National Forest, past Nye and Absarokee and meets the Yellowstone River at the confluence near Columbus.
-More prize-winning fish are found in these waters, along with plenty of Mountain Whitefish.
-Rainbows and Browns are most common but the further upstream, the more likely to see a Cutthroat or Brookie.
+Originating in the Absaroka-Beartooth Wilderness near Yellowstone National Park, the Stillwater meanders through the Custer National Forest, past the towns of Nye and Absarokee, meeting the Yellowstone River at the confluence near Columbus.
+Hefty fish in numbers are found in these waters, with plenty of Mountain Whitefish.
+Rainbows and Browns common and the further upstream, the more likely you are to land a Cutthroat or Brookie.
 Springtime brings rainbow trout to the Stillwater from the Yellowstone to spawn and can be found upstream as far as Nye.
 In the autumn, Brown Trout spawn in the Stillwater.